hoangbv15/local_ai_ppt_presenter/README.md

 # PPT Presenter

-PPT Presenter converts a `.pptx` file to a video, and read out speaker's notes along slides using text to speech technique.
+PPT Presenter converts a `.pptx` file to a video, and read out speaker's notes along slides using local AI text to speech technique.

 ## Usage